 How to tell your business story in six steps

-The Jungle Book, Little Red Riding Hood, The Three Little Pigs, Snow White and the Seven Dwarfs, Cinderella – what do these well-known tales have in common?
+The Jungle Book, James Bond, Star Wars, The Hunger Games,– what do these well-known tales have in common?
 Apart from an ever-present villain, they all contain three things which keep us engaged and the stories retold, generation after generation.
 Conflict, human interest and resolution.

 Fairytales aside, no matter the origin or audience of a story, it is these three elements which will always feature and make every story a success.

 The same is true in a business context, with the power of story not just reserved for novels or to be regaled on nights out with friends.